AckerlyXu/heima/articles/virtual-network/virtual-network-network-interface.md

 3. Click the IP configuration you want to modify from the list in the blade that opens for IP configurations.
 4. Change the settings, as desired, using the information about the settings in the [Add an IP configuration](#create-ip-config) section of this article, then click **Save** to close the blade for the IP config you selected.

->[AZURE.NOTE]
+>[!NOTE]
 >If the primary NIC has multiple IP configurations and you change the private IP address of the primary IP configuration, you must manually reassign all secondary IP addresses to the NIC within Windows (not required for Linux).
-To manually assign IP addresses to a NIC within an operating system, read the [Assign multiple IP addresses to virtual machines](/documentation/articles/virtual-network-multiple-ip-addresses-portal/#os-config) article.
+To manually assign IP addresses to a NIC within an operating system, read the [Assign multiple IP addresses to virtual machines](./virtual-network-multiple-ip-addresses-portal.md#os-config) article.
 Do not add any public IP addresses to the VM operating system.

 |**Tool**|**Command**|
 |---|---|